Let the festivities begin!

 The importance of loved ones

 Christmas traditions are great opportunities to reconnect with the people we love.
 When we prepare Christmas food for example, the family spends long hours in the kitchen and sharing a meal together brings the entire family together around the table and smoothes the way for conversation and connection.
+With this year being a rather special one, we might connect in different ways.
+But what about preparing a dinner while talking to your family on Zoom?
+Connecting with loved ones both online and offline boosts our happiness.

 Exchanging presents plays a crucial role in developing reciprocal relationships.
 Even the humdrum act of writing Christmas cards is a way to reconnect and stay in touch with people we don’t see very often.
 These connections are welcome at any time of year – there’s never a bad time to send a simple text message, email or gift reminding someone what they mean to you, and a party or weekend meet-up is always well received.
 These actions just need someone to organise them!